LeeCampbell/IntroToRx/content/00_Foreword.md

 If you are interested in more information about the origins of Rx, you might the "A Little History of Reaqtor" at the https://reaqtive.net/ site illuminating.

 The version that this book has been written against is `System.Reactive` version 6.0.
 The source for this book can be found at [https://github.com/dotnet/reactive/tree/main/Rx.NET/Documentation/IntroToRx](https://github.com/dotnet/reactive/tree/main/Rx.NET/Documentation/IntroToRx).
 If you find any bugs or other issues in this book, please post an issue at https://github.com/dotnet/reactive/.
+You might find the [Reactive X slack](reactivex.slack.com) to be a useful resource if you start using Rx.NET in earnest.

 So, fire up Visual Studio and let's get started.